sysadmin-info/sysadmin.info.pl/content/en/blog/working-with-docker-containers-in-jenkins.md

 #### 6. Go back to Jenkins and rerun the job

-#### 7. See the section of the tutorial to understand dofference between docker images.
+#### 7. See the section of the tutorial to understand difference between docker images.

 Understanding difference between Docker images.
 Node image contains nodejs and npm that allows node command to work